rileyeaton-ubc/COSC519-Jersey-Number-Recognition/progress_journal.md

 - Discuss progress on our initial attempt at improving the pipeline.
 - Address any challenges encountered and help each other where needed.
--

 ## Meeting 6 - March 10th

 ### Key Points Discussed:

-- Riley tried Resnet101 for the legibility classifier but it took wayyyyyy too long
+- Riley tried Resnet101 for the legibility classifier but it took significantly too much time
 - Aidan working on the synthetic image generation
 - Jerry working on implementing CLIP
 - Somebody else using best GPU at BCCancer so not able to use best compute power available